johncarvalhonx/johncarvalhonx/README.md

 ## 🎯 **Professional Objective & Work Preference**

 Actively seeking a challenging **Backend Engineering Internship**.
-My primary goal is to leverage my advanced skills in **Python** [cite: 2, 6] and **Java** [cite: 6] to contribute significantly to impactful projects involving **microservices, robust APIs, efficient data pipelines, and cloud infrastructure**.
-I am deeply committed to developing sustainable and scalable technology solutions[cite: 4, 8].
+My primary goal is to leverage my advanced skills in **Python** and **Java** to contribute significantly to impactful projects involving **microservices, robust APIs, efficient data pipelines, and cloud infrastructure**.
+I am deeply committed to developing sustainable and scalable technology solutions.

-While my core passion lies in backend systems[cite: 3, 4], I possess a strong foundation in frontend development (**React, JS/TS**) [cite: 2, 6] and am enthusiastic about **Full-Stack** opportunities that align with my growth trajectory and allow me to utilize my diverse technical skills.
+While my core passion lies in backend systems, I possess a strong foundation in frontend development (**React, JS/TS**) and am enthusiastic about **Full-Stack** opportunities that align with my growth trajectory and allow me to utilize my diverse technical skills.

 My strong preference is for **Remote (Home-Office)** opportunities.
 My current environment is fully equipped and optimized for focused, productive remote work, enabling seamless integration into distributed teams.